bygf/charts-gitlab/doc/charts/gitlab/sidekiq/index.md

 ### extraEnvFrom

 `extraEnvFrom` allows you to expose additional environment variables from other data sources in all containers in the pods.
+You can override them for each Sidekiq pod.

 Below is an example use of `extraEnvFrom`: